Zshoham/Scobo-Engine/doc/Documentation.md

 Manages file reading from the corpus, and documents parsing.

-* `public Parser(String path, Indexer indexer)` :
+* `public Parser(String path, Consumer consumer)` :
-  Constructor for the parser object, initialize the task groups, give values to the parser elements, loads the stop words list
+  Constructs a parser using the corpus path and a Consumer, initialize the task groups, give values to the parser elements, loads the stop words list
+* `public Parser(String stopWordsPath, Consumer consumer, DocumentProvider provider)` :
+  Constructs a parser using a DocumentProvider in place of using the corpus path in order to construct the documents.
 * `private void loadStopWords(String path)` :
   loads the stop words list- all the words to ignore from
 * `boolean isStopWord(String word)` :  check if given word is stop word